jingbinQIAN/Graduation-Placement-Service-System/readme.md

 # The Graduation Placement Service Instructions
+## The design of this project follows the Software Development Life Cycle
 ### libraries that are used in this system

 ```py
 pip install flask pymysql flask_sqlalchemy flask_session faker werkzeug os
 ```

 ### Tips to run our main program:
 1. We used xampp to establish a virtual database.</br>